Magyartanulas/magyartanulas.github.io/word_order.md

 * *Mikor indulunk el?* - (When do we leave?)

 An exception: `Milyen napod volt?` (Due to the focus of *your day*).

-**Note:** The verb *may* be omitted in the question word.
-If that is the case, it usually asks about the general state of something.
-E.g. `Milyen a leves?` vs `Milyen van a leves?`.
-The latter would be incorrect, as it asks of the general state of the soup *right now*, as opposed to how the soup is generally (does it taste nice?).

 ### Negation